xkollar/tor-openshift/README.md

 * https://blog.torproject.org/blog/hidden-services-need-some-love

-Also, when you want to run this gear at servers that are not yours, be sure to read their terms and conditions, e.g.
+Also, when you want to run this gear at servers that are not yours, be sure to read terms and conditions of host, e.g.
 [https://www.openshift.com/legal](https://www.openshift.com/legal).
-This cartridge is inteded to provide possibility to access your applicateion via `.onion` hosname, not to hide anything bad.
+This cartridge is intended to provide possibility to access your application via `.onion` hostname, not to hide anything bad.
+Also by running this service on machine that you are not the only one to manage, you may expose your users to unpredictable dangers.